libbyshoop/runestone/source/GeneralIntro/introduction.rst

 --------

 As programs get bigger and more complicated, they get more difficult to read.
-Formal languages are dense, and it is often difficult to look at a piece of code and figure out what it is doing, or why.
+It is often difficult to look at a piece of code and figure out what it is doing, or why.
 For this reason, it is a good idea to add notes to your programs to explain in natural language what the program is doing.
 These notes are called comments.